Sigill/Elfxplore/README.md

 The first step is to generate a list of all the compilation operations: calls to a compiler, linker or archiver.

+Note: The first item of each line must be the working directory corresponding to that call.
+E.g.:

+`/some/directory gcc -o obj.o -c ...`

 The `cc-log`, `c++-log`, `ar-log` scripts are wrappers for those tools that will dump the executed command to the file referenced by the `OPLIST` environment variable (default: */tmp/operations.log*).

 Note: Those wrappers use the `shell-quote` tool (usually provided by the *libstring-shellquote-perl* package).